 Space Exploration Rocketry

-Are you a Boy Scout troop interested in earning your Space Exploration Merit Badge?
-Or a Girl Scout or youth group wishing to learn more about rocketry and space history?
+Are you in a Boy Scout troop that is interested in earning your Space Exploration Merit Badge?
+Or a Girl Scout, youth group or an individual wishing to learn more about rocketry and space history?
 If so, there is no better place to learn it all than at Kennedy Space Center, NASA’s launch headquarters.

 This full-day program teaches the purpose of space exploration with discussion covering its history, exciting careers, and the science behind launching rockets.
 Participants will design collector cards featuring their favorite space pioneer and learn about the different rocket parts as they build and launch their own rocket.
 Participants also receive admission privileges to enjoy the full Kennedy Space Center Visitor Complex experience.